raspberrypilearning/getting-started-crumble/en/step_5.md

 When using repeat loops, remember that the first block in the loop will at some point come right after the last block.

+Use the blocks below to make flashing LED code.

 ![Crumble blocks needed for a flashing LED](images/flashing_LED_parsons.png)

 --- /hint ---